-Do not restore a newer backup file into an older SQL Server instance.
-A Microsoft SQL Server database backup can only be restored into the same, or higher, SQL instance.
+Do not restore a newer backup file into an older Microsoft SQL Server version.
+A database backup can only be restored into the same, or higher, SQL Server version.

-Do not restore a newer backup file into an older PDXpert release.
+Do not restore a higher backup file into an older PDXpert Server release.
 A backup can be restored only into the same, or higher, PDXpert release.

-To use the restored data, your software license key must permit use of the installed PDXpert release.
+To use the restored data, your software license key must allow the installed PDXpert release.
 A software license purchased as a subscription must be current.
-If your software license key is for a perpetual license, then the key must have a support expiration date after the installed PDXpert release date.
+If your software license key is for a perpetual license, then the key must have an expiration date after the PDXpert software release date.